 - Even if your home is attached to your neighbours you can still have EPS beads installed as the installers can insert cavity barriers to keep the beads within your walls.

 Disadvantages of blow in insulation:

-- If you already have mineral fibre insulation in your cavities you'll have to have this removed before you can install EPS beads.
+- If you already have mineral fibre insulation in your cavities and want to install EPS, you'll have to have this removed first and that is expensive.